sergiofenoll/ldes-producer/README.md

 ### Configuration

-The following environment variables can be configured:
+The following environment variables can be set:

 - `BASE_URL` (required): the base-url on which this service is hosted.
 This ensures the service can resolve relative urls.
 - `DATA_FOLDER`: the parent folder to store the LDES streams in. (default: `./data`)